beauty, Blogging, Makeup

 If you fancy setting up your own wordpress.com blog, use this referral link and we can both earn credits.

 Most of my craft supplies are stored in a lovely walnut sideboard I inherited from my Mum, which was previously my Nanny Kiki’s.
 (She bought it after the Second World War.)
 It is pretty organised, but the one drawer which was beginning to frustrate me was the ribbon drawer.
-The ribbons were organised by colour, but they were not visually attractive being stored in plastic food bags.
-The only advantage was that a lot could be squashed in.

 I wanted to still be able to see the colours of the ribbons, but I just wanted a more visually appealing result.
 I hunted in my cupboards and found a couple of sets of plastic storage containers I had picked up in IKEA.
 They are the Pruta food containers.
 They are just £3.50 for a set of 17 in various sizes.
 They have green lids, but inverted they are transparent.
 This allows me to still be able to pick ribbons in the colour I need relatively easily.
 I did find that I couldn’t have as many colour variants as the boxes would not all fit in the drawer.
 This led me to combine the pinks and purples with the reds and the greens with the blues.